-The annual narrative reports are submitted to the Ministry by 1 March each year.
+The annual narrative reports are submitted to the Ministry's RTLB Enquiries mailbox RTLB.Enquiries@education.govt.nz by 1 March each year.

 The annual report provides an analysis of variance from the previous year's plan.
 It also provides evidence that the expectations of the Funding Agreement have been met.